 The English Landscape Park typically had swoops of softly rolling lawns nestled against groves of different trees and classical temple recreations, a lake, bridges, Gothic ruins, and other scenic architecture made to recreate the idyllic nature of the pastoral landscape.

 By the 19th century, the influence of the English landscape garden was still significant.
 Its influence affected how public gardens and parks were designed in different countries all over the world.
-It is also worthy to note that the English garden was focused around the English country home.
+It is also worth noting that the English garden was focused on the English country home.

 While you are at the English Garden, you need to stop by the outdoor Chinese beer garden, it’s one of my personal favorite tourist attractions in Munich, the largest city in Bavaria, Germany.